 Donations to educational institutions, public health care facilities, approved charities, and the Technology Development Fund for Education are deductible in the amount donated but not exceeding 10% of net income after all allowances and deductions.

-A double deduction is allowed in respect of donations to support certain educational programmes and cultural activities and state hospitals.
+A double deduction is allowed in respect of donations to support certain educational programmes, cultural activities, and state hospitals.

 In addition, donations made by electronic means to various educational institutions from 1 January 2019 to 31 December 2019 are allowed a double deduction.